BibhaCoder/AAPIS-Audit-Log/README.md

 👉 **[View Live Quarterly Performance (Ex-Dividends)](AAPIS_quarterly_performance_audit.csv)**

-**Note**: Alpaca Audit quarterly live performance reflects price-action only and does not model dividend reinvestment.
+**Note**: Alpaca Audit quarterly live performance reflects price-action only starting from Feb 6th 2026 and does not model dividend reinvestment.
 Consequently, live execution data will show a structural lag compared to the AAPIS™ benchmark index, which utilizes a total-return calculation (inclusive of dividend reinvestment).